ibm-cloud-docs/Cloudant/operator/access_couchdb.md

 ```
 {: codeblock}

 This command creates an externally visible endpoint with an auto-generated hostname.
-You can discover the hostname by running the following command:
+You can find the hostname by running the following command:

 ```
 oc get route example-route -n <namespace>`